 French immigrants from Canada fiercely protected their language and culture, which they called 'survivance.'
 They viewed their parish priests as the guardians of their identity and as reminders of their absent homeland.
 And they felt they had a right to a Franco-American priest.

 In 1874, a charismatic Franco-American priest, Father P.J.B.
-Bedard, established the Parish of Notre Dame de Lourdes.
+Bedard, established the Parish of Notre Dame de Lourdes in the village of Flint.
 It had about 250 Franco-American families and 40 Irish families who worshipped in a small wooden chapel.

 Eight years later, the Irish broke off and formed their own church nearby.